Giveth/giveth-dapp/README.md

 ### Install
 1. Click **Star** on this repo near the top-right corner of this web page (if you want to).
-2. Join our [slack](http://slack.giveth.io) if you haven't already.
+2. Join us on [Riot or Slack](http://join.giveth.io) if you haven't already.
 3. Fork this repo by clicking **Fork** button in top-right corner of this web page.
 Continue to follow instruction steps from your own giveth-dapp repo.
 4. Clone your own "giveth-dapp" repo.
 Copy the link from the "Clone or download" button near the top right of this repo's home page.
 5. The rest of these steps must be done from your machine's command line.
 See the [OSX and Linux](#for-osx-and-linux) or [Windows](#for-windows) section to continue.